Skip to Content

 No. Qualification for Medicaid depends on many factors, including the amount of money you put in the trust, the money outside the trust and how long the money has been in the trust.
 There is a Five- Year Penalty Period for assets transferred to the trust.
 When you apply for Medicaid you need to disclose to the government the assets you’ve put in the trust for the last five years.
 Often one of the goals is to get past the five-year period where the government looks back before applying for benefits.
 If you need to apply before the five-year period has expired, a penalty period may be calculated at the time the Medicaid application is submitted.
 During that time, you are not eligible for benefits.
 Because each transfer of assets into the trust causes a penalty period, we recommend not adding money to the Trust without consulting your attorney because often it causes an adverse penalty period and messes up the original planning.

-Will I Have to Pay Personal Income Taxes On The Income Generated By My Medicaid Irrevocable Trust?
+Will I Have to Pay Personal Income Taxes on The Income Generated by My Medicaid Irrevocable Trust?

 It depends on how the Trust was set up and whether you decide to take the income, but if you do choose to take the income it is typically taken out of the Trust prior to the end of each year so that the income will be taxed at your individual rate!
 Failure to do so may result in the income being taxed at the trust tax rate, which is often higher.